-Cone Health Finds Medication History for 93% of Patients by Connecting with Local Pharmacies and Leveraging Al Clinicians are Spending More Time Providing Care and Less Time Manually Gathering, Entering, and Confirming Medications
+Cone Health Finds Medication History for 93% of Patients by Connecting With Local Pharmacies and Leveraging Al Clinicians Are Spending More Time Providing Care and Less Time Manually Gathering, Entering, and Confirming Medications

 Greensboro, North Carolina

 2,482 beds

 5 hospitals

 3 ambulatory care centers

 3 outpatient surgery centers

 5 urgent care centers

 2 retirement communities

 120+ physician practices

 EHR: Epic

-Fuzion by DrFirst[TM]

-The solutions named here are now included in Fuzion by DrFirst, a comprehensive healthcare technology platform powered by clinical-grade AI.
 With more than 100 care locations, Cone Health is one of the largest and most comprehensive health networks in the Greensboro, North Carolina, region.
 The health system has been recognized for excellence in patient safety, with the Leapfrog Group awarding multiple hospitals with "A" grades in 2020 and 2021, and CareChex ranking Cone's hospitals in the nation's top 10% for patient safety in 11 clinical categories.

 The Challenge

 Patient interviews don't always yield the best results and external medication history sources often don't provide the detailed information clinicians need before medication reconciliation.
 To gather missing information, it's common for clinical staff to make numerous calls to local pharmacies during medication reconciliation at admission, transitions of care, and discharge.

-The dangers of incomplete medication history records have been widely documented, with the Journal of General Internal Medicine reporting as many as 5.3 medication errors per 100 orders,1 and the MARQUIS Med Rec Collaborative finding that 1 in 100 medication errors results in an adverse drug event (ADE).2
+The dangers of incomplete medication history records have been widely documented, with the Journal of General Internal Medicine reporting as many as 5.3 medication errors per 100 orders, and the MARQUIS Med Rec Collaborative finding that 1 in 100 medication errors results in an adverse drug event (ADE).2

 At Cone Health, a team of pharmacy technicians had access to an external medication history source within their Epic electronic health record (EHR) system, but information was often missing.
 As a result, they needed to call pharmacies to gather and confirm a patient's medication list, then enter the information manually into Epic, which increased the likelihood of human error and the potential for ADEs.

 Clinical leadership at Cone Health recognized that they had an interconnected problem of staff productivity, patient safety, and potential readmissions that all stemmed from a lack of access to accurate and actionable medication history.

 The Solution

-In late 2020, Cone Health integrated MedHxSM with SmartSigSM in its Epic EHR.
-The AI-powered medication history solution significantly improved the amount and quality of relevant and normalized medication information available directly in the clinical workflow to do an effective medication reconciliation.
+In late 2020, Cone Health integrated medication history from DrFirst in its Epic EHR.
+The Al-powered medication history solution significantly improved the amount and quality of relevant and normalized medication information available directly in the clinical workflow to do an effective medication reconciliation.

 DrFirst provided enhanced data beyond basic national pharmacy and pharmacy benefit manager (PBM) sources.
 By establishing relationships with local and independent pharmacies that serve Cone Health's patients, the health system could receive the most complete prescription fill information.

-Along with more accurate and readily available patient medication data, SmartSig uses patented Al to safely infer missing data and translate sig terms into consistent, structured language that's automatically prepopulated into the organization's EHR system.
+Along with more accurate and readily available patient medication data, DrFirst uses patented Al to safely infer missing data and translate sig terms into consistent, structured language that's automatically prepopulated into the organization's EHR system.
 With important information readily available, the need for phone calls to local pharmacies and manual entry of medications in the patient chart is greatly reduced, as is the potential for errors.

 Workflow enhancements and better patient safety combined with accurate medication history help hospitals and health systems meet The Joint Commission's National Patient Safety Goal to reduce negative patient outcomes associated with medication discrepancies.